Flaykky/llm-benchmarks/README.md

 **The Largest Coding Benchmark for Large Language Models [LLM]**

 ## Basic info about project
+benchmarks of many models from 12 llm providers in coding

 ## Advanced information of project
 all info about project, which llms used in benchmarks, prompts and etc is in docs/